WYVERN2742/BMod/readme.md

 - Storage Solutions
 	- Including databases, the system will need to store persistent data.
 - Full Configuration
-	- All features must be confxigurable, and support real-time configuration changes.
+	- All features must be configurable, and support real-time configuration changes.
 - Multithreading
 	- Multithreaded services include processing and I/O.
 - Resource limits